 - Insufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly transfer heat, and consequently 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly transfer heat, and in effect 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C just turned into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

-- Do what you can to ensure airflow is not restricted.
+- Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and ensure that they are not blocked by furniture or drapery.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapery.

 - Call Atmostemp Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become a pricey repair.
+This can turn into a pricey repair.
 When your air conditioner ices over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
-In fact, many people are forced to choose between installing a new system vs repairing the old model.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive repair.
-Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Unfortunately, many people are forced to choose between installing a new system vs repairing the old model.
+If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive job.
+Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.